kubernetes-sigs/lws/disaggregatedset/README.md

 The operator:
 1. Computes a revision hash from both pod templates (SHA256 of JSON-serialized leaderWorkerTemplates)
-2. Creates/updates LeaderWorkerSets for each side
+2. Creates/updates LeaderWorkerSets for each phase
 3. Coordinates rolling updates using the two-dimensional linear interpolation algorithm
-4. Creates Services when both sides reach ready state
+4. Creates Services when both phases reach ready state
 5. Cleans up old resources when fully drained

 ## Development